flutils/frontline-registry-cleaner/README.md

 #### 🟢 Github Actions

-We've added a new set of build steps with Github Actions (removing the need to sign the binaries).
+We've added a new set of build steps with Github Actions (removing the need to sign the binaries manually).

 These are triggered when a `tag` is created and provide two sets of binaries for `x64` and `x86`.